eosforce/FIPs/FIP#7.md

 ### 3.5 BP Deposit

-Block-generating node needs to provide a part of tokens as a deposit.
-If the deposit is under the minimum amount (which is coin-generating amount*700*2 of each block), there will be no block-generating reward, and the node won’t be allowed to join the election of BP.
+The block-generating node needs to provide a part of tokens as a deposit.
+If the deposit is under the minimum amount, there will be no block-generating reward and voting fee reward, and all users voted to this node won’t get any reward.

-If the deposit is deducted to a minus when generating blocks and no supplement is offered, the reward will be cancelled.
-All users voted to this node won’t get reward, and the node won’t have income.
+Remarks:

-> Remarks:The minimum of node deposit is the block-generating rewards of 24 hours,
-> which is the time for the community to make a resolution for nodes which don’t generate blocks.
+The minimum amount of node deposit is twice the block-generating rewards of 24 hours, which is the time for the community to make a resolution for nodes which don’t generate blocks.

+Supposing that:

+- Node reward per block is $R$

+- Daily amount of block-generating(no block missing) is $N$

+- Minimum amount of deposit is $P$

+- Amount of block-generating nodes is $S$

+So:  $P$ = $R$ * $N$ * 2 / $S$

 ### 3.6 Block Missing Punishment

 The deposit will be deducted for the block missing of the block-generating node, and twice the deposit of the reward of the block will be deducted for each less produced block.
 If the node continuously miss more than 9 blocks, anyone can propose the multi-sig punishment to kick the node out.
-The penalty will be divided by the user who proposed the multi-sig punishment and top 16 block-generating nodes which agree with the multi-sig punishment (20% for proposer and 80% for 16 nodes).
+The penalty will be divided by the user who proposed the multi-sig punishment and top 16 block-generating nodes which agree with the multi-sig punishment (50% for proposer and 50% for 16 nodes).
 A deposit of 100 EOSC is needed for the proposal of multi-sig punishment.
-After 14400 block heights, the deposited token can be returned whether the proposal is adopted or not.
+After 28800 block heights, the deposited token can be returned whether the proposal is adopted or not.

 The kicked-out node will be put under an observation period of 1 hour, during which user voting has no mining reward, and nodes don’t have any reward neither.
 After the observation period, BP can apply for a normal status to participate in the normal election and make normal mining profits.

 > Remarks:The penalty goes to penalty pool first.
 If the multi-sig proposal is not adopted, the penalty will accumulate.
 > If the proposal is adopted successfully, the accumulated penalty of the node will be distributed.

+## 4.Profitable Nodes Rewarding Mechanism

+### 4.1 Profitable Nodes Deposit And Requirements

++ The minimum amount of profitable node deposit is twice the block-generating rewards of 24 hours.

++ Heartbeat Protocol is required for profitable nodes, and the connection between profitable nodes and the chain is required to be perceived.

+### 4.2 Profitable Nodes Rewards

++ Reward for profitable nodes: 10% of block rewards is distributed by all profitable nodes according to the proportion of weighted votes.

++ Profitable nodes receive the voting fee rewards.

-## 4. Establish a decentralized budget system- to support ecological development
+## 5. Establish a decentralized budget system- to support ecological development

 - By establishing a decentralized budget system on the chain, anyone can initiate a budget proposal.
 30% of the inflation issue goes into the budget system and does not impose a total amount limit.
 The decentralized budget system has separate account permissions, and account permissions are owned by the system.
 The approval authority is owned by the management committee.